 The Public Records Section of the Hillsborough County Sheriff’s Office coordinates all requests for records, which are processed and released according to Florida Public Records Statute §119.00.

-Please Note that under Florida law, email addresses are a public record which law enforcement agencies (as custodians) are required to release if discovered in response to another’s public records request.
+Please note that under Florida law, email addresses are a public record in which law enforcement agencies (as custodians) are required to release if discovered in response to another’s public records request.

 Sworn Statement This fillable form from the FLHSMV department is for use by exempt parties, as described at the beginning of this section, during the first 60 days after the accident (aka the confidentiality period).

 Phone: (813) 247-0960

 Hillsborough County Sheriff’s Office, Florida has jurisdiction over all unincorporated areas within the county, including yours.
 All Police Reports for Carrollwood are maintained at the location below in Ybor City:

 Days: Monday – Friday